r26D/doctl-helm-action/README.md

 #### DIGITALOCEAN_K8S_CLUSTER_NAME
 ** REQUIRED ** - this specifies whick kubernetes cluster the command should be used.

+#### DIGITALOCEAN_K8S_NAMESPACE
+Optional - if left blank - the actions will happen in the "default" context.
+If you set a namespace a new context will be created with the namespace and used for all helm operations (Helm 3 cares about the context namespace for some operations)

 ### SECRETS_GPG_KEY
 Optional - this is the private key used to encrypt any secrets in the project.
 If you aren't using helm secrets - then you don't have to set this.